JohnTelford/techtalkJohnBlog/_pages/about.md

 permalink: /about/
 ---

- This is an opinionated technology blog
+ This is an opinionated technology blog.
+Posts are about  technologies interesting to me.

 The Internet has been a part my life since its early days.
 I have decades of hands-on experience  with some of the ever changing Electronic, Internet, and Software technologies,  and a passion pursuing what’s new and improved within the these industries